loading spinner

 Cultivating gratitude and identifying sources of joy are powerful tools for personal growth and well-being.
 Consider these self-reflection questions to cultivate gratitude

-• What small pleasures did you experience today?
+• What simple pleasures did you experience today?

 • Who made a positive impact on your day?